dhanyamd/mlops/quant_signal/README.md

 # quant signal

-Production-grade quant signal platform — **Snowflake-backed batch pipelines**, a **Kafka → Flink → Redis realtime layer**, research-driven model validation, and data quality enforced at every stage.
-Designed like the data platforms of quant research houses (Two Sigma / Man AHL patterns).
+Production-grade quant signal platform - **Snowflake-backed batch pipelines**, a **Kafka → Flink → Redis realtime layer**, research-driven model validation, and data quality enforced at every stage.

-It ends in a **live market-neutral book placing real orders on a demo venue**, and — the part most platforms cannot demonstrate — a **deploy gate that proves the live system is running the strategy that was validated**: 0 direction mismatches across 4,480 checks, look-ahead leak of 0.00e+00 on every factor, and live feeds reconciled to the research caches at 0.000e+00.
+It ends in a **live market-neutral book placing real orders on a demo venue**, and the part most platforms cannot demonstrate — a **deploy gate that proves the live system is running the strategy that was validated**: 0 direction mismatches across 4,480 checks, look-ahead leak of 0.00e+00 on every factor, and live feeds reconciled to the research caches at 0.000e+00.